-- Eating Disorders and Body Image research: The rates of eating disorders, disordered eating, and body image disturbances are increasing among male and female adolescents and young adults.
+Healthy Eating and Body Image Lab The rates of eating disorders, disordered eating, and body image disturbances are increasing among male and female adolescents and young adults.
 It is imperative to understand the nature of these disorders as well as the factors associated with their development.
 Personal characteristics as well as family, peer, romantic partner, and other soiocultural influences play a significant role and are thoroughly investigated in the following three studies.

-- Infant Cognitive Development Lab is dedicated to understanding how infants learn and process information about toys and other objects.
-One of our primary goals is to investigate ways in which parents and caregivers can help their infants learn.
+The Infant Cognitive Development Lab is dedicated to studying learning, attention, and memory processes in infants.
+We want to find out what babies know about their world and how they came to know it.
+One of our primary goals is to investigate ways parents and caregivers can help their infants learn.

 Rebecca Woods (Ph.D., Texas A&M University)